millanek/tutorials/WPSG2022/README.md

 <a name="Tanganyika"></a>
 ## 3. Finding geneflow in a real dataset - Tanganyikan cichlids

-In this execise, we are going to see if we can reproduce the findings reported by [Gante et al. (2016)](https://doi.org/10.1111/mec.13767), with a different dataset.
+In this exercise, we are going to see if we can reproduce the findings reported by [Gante et al. (2016)](https://doi.org/10.1111/mec.13767), with a different dataset.
 The Gante et al. dataset contained whole genome sequence data from five species from the cichlid genus Neolamprologus.
 The authors analysed these data and reported conclusions that are summarised by the figure below:

 <p align="center"><img src="img/gante.png"></p>